Commercial Legal Dispute Arises

 If after careful consideration of the potential drawbacks you still consider legal action is the right way to go for your commercial legal dispute, then you will need to make contact with a commercial litigation lawyer or solicitor.

-Most commercial litigation lawyers will provide a free initial consultation service, whereby they will gather as much information from you as possible, within a limited period of time (30mins to 60mins), and then make a quick decision based on what you have told them.
+Most commercial litigation lawyers will provide a free initial consultation service, whereby they will gather as much information about your commercial dispute from you as possible, within a limited period of time (30mins to 60mins), and then make a quick decision based on what you have told them.
 They will usually say one of three things;

-1. Your case is not viable (for any number of reasons).
+1. Your commercial dispute is not viable (for any number of reasons).

-2. Your case sounds like it has good merits, and we can act for you if required. (potential fee structure set out)
+2. Your commercial dispute sounds like it has good merits, and we can act for you if required. (potential fee structure set out)

-3. We can’t make a decision just yet, as we need more information. (possibly free possibly paid)
+3. We can’t make a decision just yet, as we need more information about your commercial dispute. (possibly free possibly paid)

 Let’s assume you received answer 2, and agreed to proceed with that commercial lawyer.